Zyzyl/MeshColliderManagementTools/README.md

 All of the above settings are respected by either batch or single component replacement actions.

 ### Batch actions:
 - `List matching MeshColliders`: Builds a list of all MeshCollider components which are valid targets under the current filtering options.
-See below for more details.
+See below for more details on possible actions for listed MeshColliders.
 - `Replace all matching MeshColliders`: Replaces all MeshCollider components which are valid targets under the current filtering options.
 This is undoable via the Undo / Redo radial menu buttons.
 - `Remove all matching MeshColliders`: Deletes all MeshCollider components which are valid targets under the current filtering options.
 This is undoable via the Undo / Redo radial menu buttons.